Zezi-cmd/clan-turf/README.md

 ![Community Claims](images/comclaim.png)

+## Practice offline

+Offline mode lets you experiment with Clan Turf without connecting to the sync server.
+Only your local claims are shown and nothing is sent. **Clear my tiles** is available offline to wipe the current world's local claims.

 ## Rally your clan in chat

 Type `!defend 307` or `!invade 420` in clan chat (`!def` and `!inv` also work) to send a formatted rally call in the target clan's color.
 Commands are validated against the live board so only real targets are announced.